pydio/pydio-doc-howto/cells_proxy_nginx.md

 ## Requirements

-In the current example, we assume that:
+We assume that:

-- you are using a Linux server, if not you might have to adapt some commands.
+- You are using a Linux server, if not you might have to adapt some commands
-- you own a FQDN (e.g.: `cells.example.com`) that has been registered in a public DNS
+- You own a FQDN (e.g.: `cells.example.com`) that has been registered in a public DNS
-- your `A record` has been propagated: you can verify this with `ping <YOUR_FQDN>` from your local workstation
+- Your `A record` has been propagated: you can verify this with `ping <YOUR_FQDN>` from your local workstation
-- both port 80 and 443 are free and not blocked by any firewall `sudo netstat -tulpn`
+- Both port 80 and 443 are free and not blocked by any firewall `sudo netstat -tulpn`

 Depending on your setup, you might have to install nginx on your machine, please refer to the [official documentation](https://nginx.org/en/linux_packages.html).